 This blast was most likely felt more by those neighbors living south of Drexel as a result of a combination of factors including: (1) limited blasting in this area of the quarry – this is only the second blast in this area for the year, (2) time of day – the blast occurred within approved hours of blasting but later in the day than blasting is normally conducted, and (3) weather conditions – it was misty with a very low cloud ceiling.

 As set forth in both PDDs, the quarry pit (the area of active extraction) cannot get any closer than: 850 feet to Drexel Avenue; 650 feet to 51st Street; 200 feet to Rawson Avenue; and 200 feet to the Root River.
 As of 2012, the quarry has reached these limits in only a few small locations.
 The City monitors this progress through evaluating aerial maps.

 It is important to note that certain activities have been approved outside the quarry pit, including placement and expansion of the berms, topsoil removal, trails, offices for the quarry operator, etc.

-The City has created a specific Quarry Event/Complaint Form available online and in the Clerk’s Office for any event or complaint related to the quarry.
-Click here for information related to the Quarry Complaint Procedures.
-To fill out the Quarry Event/Complaint Form online click here.
+The City has created a specific Quarry Event/Complaint Form for any event or complaint related to the quarry.
+For additional information see Quarry Complaint Procedures.

 For questions about the City’s regulations pertaining to the quarry, or the status of quarry monitoring, please contact Mr. Joel Dietl, City of Franklin Planning Department Planning Manager, at 414-425-4024 or email at firstname.lastname@example.org.